OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/hdinsight/hdinsight-storm-develop-java-topology.md

 //This spout randomly emits sentences public class RandomSentenceSpout extends BaseRichSpout {
-  //Collector used tooemit output
+  //Collector used to emit output
   SpoutOutputCollector _collector;
-  //Used toogenerate a random number
+  //Used to generate a random number
   Random _rand;

-  //Open is called when an instance of hello class is created
+  //Open is called when an instance of the class is created
   @Override
   public void open(Map conf, TopologyContext context, SpoutOutputCollector collector) {
-  //Set hello instance collector toohello one passed in
+  //Set the instance collector to the one passed in
     _collector = collector;
     //For randomness
     _rand = new Random();
   }

-  //Emit data toohello stream
+  //Emit data to the stream
   @Override
   public void nextTuple() {
   //Sleep for a bit
     Utils.sleep(100);
-    //hello sentences that are randomly emitted
+    //The sentences that are randomly emitted
-    String[] sentences = new String[]{ "hello cow jumped over hello moon", "an apple a day keeps hello doctor away", "four score and seven years ago", "snow white and hello seven dwarfs", "i am at two with nature" };
+    String[] sentences = new String[]{ "the cow jumped over the moon", "an apple a day keeps the doctor away", "four score and seven years ago", "snow white and the seven dwarfs", "i am at two with nature" };
     //Randomly pick a sentence
     String sentence = sentences[_rand.nextInt(sentences.length)];
-    //Emit hello sentence
+    //Emit the sentence
     _collector.emit(new Values(sentence));
   }